Video Editing 101: the Different Types of Video Editing

 The resulting tape two has been created linearly.

-Back in the days, this was one of the few video editing methods used because people didn’t have access to computers and video editing software.
+Back then, this was one of the few video editing methods used because people couldn’t access computers and video editing software.

-As you can probably imagine, linear video editing comes with a few disadvantages.
+As you can probably imagine, linear video editing has a few disadvantages.

-For example, you cannot erase data from tape 2 and begin all over again if you made a mistake.
-You need to start from scratch which takes time and effort.
+For example, you cannot erase data from tape two and begin again if you make a mistake.
+It would be best to start from scratch, which takes time and effort.

 Linear video editing is usually done using two VCR tapes.